For psychiatric prescribers

 The PGx report answers: "Does this patient's genotype affect this drug?"
 CYPnosis answers: "Given this patient's genotype and everything else they're taking, what exposure is each drug actually producing — and what does that mean for D2 occupancy, QT burden, and regimen complexity?"
 These are complementary questions.
 CYPnosis is designed to sit downstream of a PGx result, not to replace it.

-applied to psychiatry.
+applied to real-world prescribing.

 Every drug characterized across CYP1A2, CYP2B6, CYP2C8, CYP2C9, CYP2C19, CYP2D6, CYP3A4, CYP3A5, and five UGT isoforms.
 CYP3A4 hepatic and intestinal first-pass modeled separately.
 Clearance reconstructed from first principles.